GianlucaBortoli/httpd-log-monitor/README.md

     	The length of the period for displaying and computing stats (default 10s)
 ```

-If something wrong happens during the startup phase, the main binary exits showing an error message.
-For example, this will happen if the log file doesn't exist.
+The process exits immediately with an error message if the log file doesn't exist.

 ## Design decisions
 Some design decisions and trade-offs have been made during the development of this tool.